The Mission of the Episcopal Peace Fellowship is to Do Justice, Dismantle Violence and Strive to be Peace Makers.

 - Had a representative speaker at interfaith rally in Portland.

 - Participated in the annual Peace Action Maine dinner annual meeting.

 - Work closely with Indian Relations committee to educate ourselves about Native Peoples in Maine (promoting movies and education).

 - Have raised funds in support of Al Ahli Hospital in Gaza City

 - Created a DVD slide show available to parishes for showing on Al Ahli Hospital

 We invite you to join the Episcopal Peace Fellowship-Maine Chapter in extending peacemaking resources to all the clergy and laity of the diocese.
 Here are some ways you can:

 1. Identify one or more people to represent your parish to act as Peace Contacts with the Diocese.
 We want their ideas and participation.
 And we will provide them with information for your parish about upcoming events and initiatives.
-Please provide the names, phone numbers and e-mail addresses of your Peace Contact(s) to Glenis Elliot at gleniswayne93@comcast. net or Colleen Stevens at .
+Please provide the names, phone numbers and e-mail addresses of your Peace Contact(s) to Glenis Elliot or Colleen Stevens.

 2. Invite us to your parish to speak to your congregation about upcoming events, to lead an adult forum or to conduct a peacemaking workshop.
-To schedule a visit by an Episcopal Peace Fellowship member, contact Glenis Elliot, Co-Convener, at g or Colleen Stevens, Co-Convener at .
+To schedule a visit by an Episcopal Peace Fellowship member, contact Glenis Elliot, Co-Convener or Colleen Stevens, Co-Convener.

-We look forward to your reply.
-And we welcome your ideas about additional ways to advance the Peace of Christ throughout our Diocese, our nation and our world.
+We look forward to working with you and welcome your ideas about additional ways to advance the Peace of Christ throughout our Diocese, our nation and our world.